 You guessed it!
 When we speak of limited resources we mainly refer to the single most defining success factor: people.
 Taking on the internationalization challenge can turn into internal chaos, especially if you start dealing with remote teams that seem overloaded.
 Perhaps the single best advice to consider is preparing to take on new countries and departments by putting structures, tools, and processes in place that are easily scalable.

 The next step might be the outsourcing of certain departments or combining internal teams with outsourced ones who know how to structure the chaos.

 Fast solutions: outsourcing and automation

 It’s very common that a small company will not have a 10-person marketing team, but will have hundreds of extra hours of marketing work that needs to be done.
-Reducing the workload can help managers focus on things that generate growth, such as focusing on sales or the internationalisation process of the business.
-At the same time the marketing engine continues to work and keeps generating more leads for your sales team.
+Reducing the workload can help managers focus on things that generate growth, such as focusing on sales or the internationalization process of the business.
+At the same time, the marketing engine continues to work and keeps generating more leads for your sales team.

 If you want to find out why to outsource and what to automate, download our in-depth Marketing Guide to Growth!